Date: August 27, 1997

 (No way Am I down with dat!)

 C) Have students write their response on scrap paper before physically moving to either corner of the room.
 This prevents the "herd instinct" from taking over.
-The allow them to stand under the card that best fits their opinion.
+Then allow them to stand under the card that best fits their opinion.

 D) Have students discuss their viewpoints according to where they stood.